-Predictive intelligent building design is based on patterns, habitual behavior and probabilities.
-Buildings could be designed to recognize the traffic patterns, room and hall usage of the people inside and automatically adjust the lighting and HVAC to accommodate those patterns and behaviors.
+Predictive intelligent building design is based on patterns, habitual behavior, and probabilities.
+Buildings could be designed to recognize the traffic patterns, room and hall usage of the people inside, and automatically adjust the lighting and HVAC to accommodate those patterns and behaviors.

-If an employee is a trainer and presents every Monday at 10:00, the system could adjust the air conditioning or heating in the scheduled conference room to the presenter’s taste 15 minutes before the presentation.
+Suppose an employee is a trainer and presents every Monday at 10:00.
+The system could adjust the air conditioning or heating in the scheduled conference room to the presenter’s taste 15 minutes before the presentation.

 Blended Technology for High Functionality and Seamless Appearance

-Intelligent building technology will blend into the background of a building so that people won’t even be aware of the technology.
+Intelligent building technology will blend into the background of a building so that people won’t even be aware of it.
 Receiver-speakers could be planted unobtrusively into walls and desks to pick up voice commands and perform them.
 For example, an office worker in the conference room could say out loud:

-If the problem isn’t in the system’s database, the system could search the IoT for similar problems and possible solutions.
-Such systems could constantly search the BAS to determine instances of waste or inefficiency as well.
+If the problem isn’t in the system’s database, the system could search the IoT for similar issues and possible solutions.
+Such systems could constantly search the BAS to determine instances of waste or inefficiency.

 Intelligent Buildings and the Future